 In addition to completing your resume, if you’ve practiced for five years or more we typically recommend that you put together a “representative experience” list.
 This list would be a representative transactions list if you’re a transactional attorney or a representative litigation list if you’re a litigator.

 It is also a good idea to update your LinkedIn profile.
 Be sure to write a summary that includes keywords related to your practice area, and include the same (or similar) information that you include in your resume.
 Recruiters often search LinkedIn for candidates – and employers often review your LinkedIn profile – so you want to make sure that it is properly updated.

 Regardless of your level of experience, prospective employers often require law school transcripts for lateral candidates.
 While many law schools have transcripts available for instant delivery online, some schools have a processing time to obtain a transcript.
 For that reason it is best to obtain your transcript if needed, so you have it ready to go for when you begin your search.

 It is also a good time to reconnect with former colleagues and classmates and other friends in the industry.
-You don’t have to tell them that you’re looking around (although if you feel comfortable, you may want to mention it in case they have any suggestions), but networking is always a good idea – and it is helpful to remain top of mind should any of your contacts learn of opportunities that may be of interest to you.
+You don’t have to tell them that you’re looking around (although if you feel comfortable, you may want to mention it in case they have any suggestions), but networking is always a good idea, as your contacts may learn of opportunities that could be of interest to you.

-If you’re an experienced attorney who may be able to bring clients with you to your next position, you’ll need to start assessing what your book of business might look like should you move to a new position.
+If you’re an experienced attorney who may be able to bring clients with you to your next position, you will need to start assessing what your book of business might look like should you make a move.
 Of course, you always need to consider legal, ethical and fiduciary obligations when moving with portable clients.
 To that end, we suggest that attorneys with potentially portable business seek legal counsel who can provide advice on how to properly make a career move, particularly when you have a developed client base that is significant to your lateral move.